 Center for Democratic Governance and Rule of Law

 The center was created in early 2014 to create a space in the academic community for the development and promulgation of ideas in the field of Democratic Governance and Rule of Law.
-ONU is already the home of the only LL.M. program in this field, and is leveraging its investment and expertise with the center.
+Already home to the only LL.M. program in this field, ONU is leveraging its investment and expertise with the center.
 Not just a research institution, the center and its people are engaged directly in rule of law development projects around the world.

 The Center establishes multiple co-operative agreements and grants.
 Click here for our current list of initiatives.